starkdg/starkdg.github.io/_posts/2020-06-30-redis-geohash-reventis.md

 ```

-### Categories

-What if you want to retrieve only certain kinds of events?
+### What if you want to retrieve only certain kinds of events?

 With Reventis, inorder to further filter events, you can assign
 integer categories 1 to 64 to each event.
 Multiple categories per event are possible.